 These follow the same principle as the Berkey filters.
 But since these were developed for use in third-world countries (where water quality is unreliable and people have few resources) they have a bare-bones design.
 They are designed to be cheap and easy to make and replace.
 But don’t let the simplicity fool you.
 This is an effective little filter.
 It screens out virtually all germs, including the microscopically small criptosporidium and e. coli.
 It also removes 85-98% of harmful chemicals and other contaminants such as chlorine, fluoride, lead, herbicides and pesticides.

-For a modest $27, this filter kit and a container is all you need for a good water filter.
+For less than $30, this filter kit and a container is all you need for a good water filter.
 To put this filter into action, you’ll also need a drill, drill bit and a screwdriver to secure the filter and install the spigot.
 You can buy just the filter with a plastic spigot or you can buy the filter and purchase a more heavy duty metal or brass fittings at the hardware store.
 I made mine with a 5-gallon plastic bucket and the plastic spigot that came with the kit.
 But you could also use a ceramic crock as your filter container.
 With nice a nice brass spigot, you will have a nice-looking filter that will also keep the water naturally cool.
 Very handy if there is a power outage

 Either way you go, this is a simple, inexpensive way to ensure you have clean water.